WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 2. `getUnlabelledImages` to generate testing data in a proper form.

-3. `predictClassesAndProbabilities` and `savePredictions` to see how the samples have been classified and to save the results.
+3. `predictClassesAndProbabilities` and `applyCalibration` to check how each of the samples has been classified and to obtain its exact probability of belonging to the predicted class.

 4. `getInfectedIndices` and `saveInfected` to extract only these samples, which are likely to be infected and to save them in a separate .csv file.